 Use the first paragraph of your Cover Letter to introduce the purpose of the correspondence and then highlight your skills and why you are an excellent fit for the job.
 Take the time to review the job requirements and ensure that you tailor this part by addressing those.
 You can also mention how you can be an asset and a great addition to the organisation with your specific skills.

-Dear Mr Joe Recruiter:
+Dear Mr. Joe Recruiter:

-As indicated on my resume, I have over five years working experience as a training manager at ABC company, and the role has sharpened my expertise in management and training development, which I believe, are exactly the skill sets that you are looking for.
-I was very excited to learn of such an opportunity because I have always admired the company’s commitment to uplift the local community by providing free training to out of school youth.
+As indicated on my resume, I have over five years of working experience as a training manager at ABC company, and the role has sharpened my expertise in management and training development, which I believe, are exactly the skill sets that you are looking for.
+I was very excited to learn of such an opportunity because I have always admired the company’s commitment to uplift the local community by providing free training to out-of-school youth.
 As a long-time volunteer at the youth centre, I can attest that the organisations’ efforts are paying off.